build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 ![Select the IAM role to access S2](./images/ec2-6.png)

-Let test the role by going back to the terminal and list the contents of the bucket again.
+Let's test the role by going back to the terminal and list the contents of the bucket again.

 ```bash
 [ec2-user@ip-172-31-46-36 ~]$ aws s3 ls s3://pcg-s3-service-role-tutorial